ReMi-HSBI/ssec/README.md

 ## Contributing

-Contributing to `aiosse` is highly appreciated, but comes with some requirements:
+Contributing to `ssec` is highly appreciated, but comes with some requirements:

 1. **Type Hints**